AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 4. Configure the following settings:

-A. Network Access:
+5. Network Access:
 - Set to Enabled for allowing domain-joined devices to register with Azure AD.

-B. Device Registration:
+6. Device Registration:
 - Enable automatic registration of domain-joined devices with Azure AD.

-5. Apply the GPO and force an update on client devices:
+7. Apply the GPO and force an update on client devices:
 ```bash
 gpupdate /force
 ```
-6. Validate the device registration with the following command:
+8. Validate the device registration with the following command:
 ```bash
 dsregcmd /status
 ```